PadamMantry04/Go_SlackBot/Readme.md

-Hi, this is the documentation of the slack bot using Golang.
+Hi, this is the documentation of the slack bot using Golang, Gemini and Slack

 There are three different levels on which the app can be created,
 1. Interacting with the base APIs